 The assessment for necessary infrastructure and infrastructure maintenance remains indefinitely on a property’s tax bill to equitably distribute the cost of EMWD facilities in relation to benefits received by property owners.
 This ensures that adequate water and/or sewer service will always be available for parcels when needed.
-Agencies across the state of California who provide water and/or sewer services utilize the Uniform Standby Charge Procedures Act to levy a standby charge in connection with the provision of that service, or future potential service.
+Agencies across the state of California who provide water and/or sewer services utilize the Uniform Standby Charge Procedures Act to levy an infrastructure availability charge in connection with the provision of that service, or future potential service.

 All properties that have been annexed into or become a part of EMWD’s service area are subject to assessments for necessary infrastructure and infrastructure maintenance because there is an implied benefit of having the opportunity to establish water and/or sewer services immediately, or at a later date, which increases the property value.
 All property owners benefit from water and/or wastewater service availability, regardless of whether they are already connected to the system or not, because all properties within EMWD’s service area are considered more valuable by having facilities connected or available to connect versus not having them available at all.

-What are Standby Charges/Infrastructure Assessments used for?
+What are Infrastructure Availability Charges/Assessments used for?

 EMWD uses the funds to construct, expand, or improve infrastructure within EMWD’s Capital Improvement Project plan and for maintenance of water and sewer facilities within its service area boundaries.
-The purpose of the assessment is to equitably share of the cost of having water and/or sewer available to all properties within EMWD’s service area boundaries.
+The purpose of the assessment is to equitably share the cost of having water and/or sewer available to all properties within EMWD’s service area boundaries.

-How are Standby Charges/Infrastructure Assessments calculated?
+How are Infrastructure Availability Charges/Assessments calculated?